 Trade with other Asian nations introduced a number of enhancements into Philippine cuisine, most notably toyo (soy sauce) and patis (fish sauce), as well as the method of stir frying and making savory soup bases.
-Vinegar and spices were used in foods to preserve them.
+Vinegar and spices were then used in foods to preserve them.

 The Chinese who came to trade and brought their own ways of cooking.
-Many married local Filipinas and introduced their dishes, and thus Filipino-Chinese food came to be.
-The names identify them: pansit are noodles that come in various forms such as bihon, Canton, miki or sotanghon; lumpia are vegetables rolled in edible wrappers; siopao are steamed, filled buns; siomai are dumplings.
+Many of them married locals and introduced their dishes, and thus Filipino-Chinese food came to be.
+The names identify them: pancit are noodles that come in various forms such as bihon, Canton, miki or sotanghon; lumpia are vegetables rolled in edible wrappers; siopao are steamed, filled buns; siomai are dumplings.

 When Spanish came, Filipinos were exposed to a flair for rich food, the way Europeans chose to prepare it.
 Stews such as the cocido and puchero, rice-meat dishes and elaborate desserts such as brazos, and tortas imperiales are generally considered fiesta food, and most often found on the dining tables of the upper classes.
 The food influences they brought were from both Spain and Mexico, notably as the Philippines became part of the galleon trade.

-Popular cuisines introduced into the Filipino tables include paella, the dish cooked in the fields by Spanish workers, came to be a festive dish combining pork, chicken, seafood, ham, sausages and vegetables.
+Popular cuisines the Spaniards introduced into the Filipino tables include paella, the dish cooked in the fields by Spanish workers, came to be a festive dish combining pork, chicken, seafood, ham, sausages and vegetables.
 Relleno, the process of stuffing festive capons and turkeys for Christmas, was applied to chicken, and even to bangus, the Philippine milkfish.